openconfig/gnsi/pathz/authorization-README.md

 and services have immediate authorized access to finish installation and move devices into production in a timely manner.

-Using the Secure Zero Touch Provisioning (sZTP - RFC8572) process for bootstrap/installation is a recommended method for accomplishing this delivery, and the delivery of all other bootstrap artifacts in a secure manner.
+Using [Bootz](https://github.com/openconfig/bootz) or the Secure Zero Touch Provisioning (sZTP - RFC8572)process for bootstrap/installation is a recommended method for accomplishing this delivery, and the delivery of all other bootstrap artifacts in a secure manner.

 ## An Example Authorization Protobuf